jhxetc/rman_log/README.md

 ## Usage:

-#  -s sid : supply the sid of your Oracle db.
-The only truly required option
-#  -d DD-MON-YY : Supply a date (will use today if option not set) must be in RMAN format i.e. 15-JUL-16
+### -d DD-MON-YY : Supply a date (will use today if option not set) must be in RMAN format i.e. 15-JUL-16
-#  -u user : Supply the oracle OS user account (will use sidadm if option not set).
+###  -u user : Supply the oracle OS user account (will use sidadm if option not set).
-#  -R SESSION_RECID : if a RECID is supplied a STAMP must also be supplied.
+###  -R SESSION_RECID : if a RECID is supplied a STAMP must also be supplied.
-#  -S SESSION_STAMP : With the STAMP and RECID you can get the full output of the specific job.
+### -S SESSION_STAMP : With the STAMP and RECID you can get the full output of the specific job.
 Helpful when job status is not "COMPLETE"